TimCares/MasterThesis/docs/thesis/experiments/unimodal_knowledge_distillation.typ

 BEiTv2 @beitv2, Data2Vec @data2vec, and Data2Vec2 @data2vec2.
 We refrain from explaining the augmentation techniques in detail here, as they are well documented in the respective papers.

-For finetuning on ImageNet-1K we use a base learning rate of 1-e3 in combination with layer decay.
-Layer decay is a technique to reduce the base learning rate for each layer of the model by a certain factor.
+For finetuning on ImageNet-1K we use a base learning rate of 1e-3 in combination with layer decay.
+Layer decay is a technique to reduce the base learning rate for each layer of the model by a certain factor @data2vec2 @beit.
 The goal is to have lower learning rates for layers closer to the input, and higher learning rates for layers closer to the output.
 This ensures that low-level features learned during pretraining or distillation are not destroyed during finetuning.
 We use a decay factor of 0.81, which is derived by scaling the layer decay used in Data2Vec2 @data2vec2, from which we extract layers for the student model, by the square root.
 We use scaling instead of the value used in Data2Vec2, which is 0.65